thomasmaintenance/thomasmaintenance/content/recommend/recommend1.md

 +++

+* #### “SDW and Thomas Maintenance have worked together for over 20 years.
+Their communication and workmanship despite the hurdles and challenges of there industry has always been excellent.
+We highly recommend Thomas Maintenance, you’ll have the peace of mind that your property is in good hands and being well taken care of.
+Complaint free!”

+	+ James Woodman – S.D.
+Woodman Management Ltd
+&nbsp;
+&nbsp;

 * #### “We have been using TMi for 20 years with great success, I highly recommend their services based on quality of work and their ability to work in a team environment.”

 	+ Tyler Patroch, Director of Course and Grounds.